snehaa2632000/Movie-Ticket-Booking-System/README.md

 ## NOTE
 One must have a JDBC Driver Connection to integrate Netbeans and MySQL.
-All the necessary libraries required for the package is given in the folder libraries.
+All the necessary libraries required for the package is given in the folder lib.